jungvonmatt/wekit/packages/contentful-apps/redirects/DESIGN.md

 - Mass upload - Add multiple redirects at once
 - Configurable fields - e.g. the Status Codes radio group can be customized to your needs
 - Presets - Predefined configurations for providers other than Netlify can be used
+- More tests
+- Checkboxes per row and single action buttons
+- Add comments feature to table

+## TODO

+-  fix README accordingly to https://github.com/jungvonmatt/contentful-apps/tree/main/packages/enhanced-preview also
+@tharders tharders
+I am not sure if it makes sense to have this document in here as it is.
+Maybe we should transform it into something like a ToDo List or a Roadmap?
+So only the open tasks or possible improvements would be listed.
+The objective can be moved to the readme.
+Parts from the document could also be transferred to a document that describes how the app should be used and what it produces.
+We should talk about that.

+- @tharders
+From is normally a path and not a full URL.
+The regex "URL" Pattern actually tests for a path.
+So it should be named accordingly.
+The "to" on the other hand should normally allow full URLs, in order to allow a redirect to another domain.
+That should be checked with another regular expression.
+You can still use one FormControl Field for both cases when you provide the validation function.
+The result of the function can be the error message or undefined.
+This way you can also have different error messages.
+(IN PROGRESS)

+- @tharders
+We should discuss this logic, maybe together with Holger.
+Netlify also supports placeholders which should come after the links without placeholders.
+All other redirects are simply sorted at the start, which will be a mess for long lists.
+I would prefer to have a list generally ordered by path or a possibility for the user to change the order (in that case the user would be responsible to place the wildcard matches after the static paths).
+Letting the user do the order would also help with using this app for other deployment platforms, since the * only at the end is kind of netlify specific.
+When we sort the rows, we need to ensure that the order makes sense for the target platform, which is problematic.
+But this kind of "random" sorting will be confusing I think.